xtianus/yadaframework/docs/_sources/forms/uploads.rst.txt

 .. code-block:: java

-	public String updateProfile(MultipartFile thumbnailImage) {
+	public String updateProfile(MultipartFile uploadedMultipart) {
-		File managedFile = yadaFileManager.uploadFile(thumbnailImage);
+		File uploadedFile = yadaFileManager.uploadFile(uploadedMultipart);

 The File can then be attached to an Entity:

 .. code-block:: java

-	yadaFileManager.attachNew(user.getId(), managedFile, "userData", "icon");
+	YadaAttachedFile newIcon = yadaFileManager.attachNew(uploadedFile, uploadedMultipart, "userData", "icon");
+	if (newIcon!=null) {
+		user.setIcon(newIcon);
+		userRepository.save(user);
+	}

+The association between the owning Entity and the new YadaAttachedFile instance is not created automatically by yadaFileManager.attachNew() and you have to do it explicitly as shown above.
 When the attach method is called, the original uploaded file is copied from the "uploads" folder into the target folder.
 The new file will have the new prefix specified and the YadaAttachedFile id at the end of the name.

-.. tip:: You don't pass the owning entity to the attach method, but its id.
-The advantage is that the implementation is simplified because you don't need a specific interface; the disadvantage is that you might end up with orphan YadaAttachedFile instances if you delete the owner and don't propagate the deletion.

 The original file is by default deleted from the "uploads" folder unless a specific configuration is set to false:

 .. code-block:: xml